Search This Blog

 Prehistoric humans & their pu’ja’

 The Rgveda is 15,000 years old.
 During those ancient times, people were mostly involved in prárthaná i.e. prayer to nature, or nature worship.
 People were praying to Indra, Varuna, and other gods/goddesses to alleviate their sufferings during droughts, scarcity of food, and other necessities.
 As an example, there was no electricity.
 Safety at night was a struggle to stay away from animals while living in the jungles, caves etc. It was only during the day when people used to feel safe as there was sunlight, and humans could find ways to protect themselves from animals.
-In the night even living on trees was difficult as some animals attack only on trees.
+In the night, even living on trees was difficult as some animals attack only on trees.

 This type of situation is unimaginable in today’s world, but certainly in the prehistoric era all those years ago, those were tough times.
 Hence, as darkness would fall, people would pray to nature, “Please keep us safe”, and in the morning they would pray and express thanks that they survived the night.
-So whenever there were difficulties they would pray because they felt that these unexpected events are happening—flood, drought, earthquake etc.—because nature is not happy.
+So whenever there were difficulties they would pray because they felt that these unexpected events were happening—flood, drought, earthquake etc.—because nature was not happy.
 People would offer various goods (such as ghee, rice, grains, milk, honey, fruits, etc.) to Parama’tma’ to keep Him happy so that such types of obstacles would not arise.
 This is reasonable as we see people offer their goods to others whom they honour and respect.

 How yajina started